Olatubosun/rocksdb.docs/MemTable.md

 MemTable is an in-memory data-structure holding data before they are flushed to SST files.
 It serves both read and write - new writes always insert data to memtable, and reads has to query memtable before reading from SST files, because data in memtable is newer.
 Once a memtable is full, it becomes immutable and replace by a new memtable.
 A background thread will flush the content of the memtable into a SST file, after which the memtable can be destroyed.

-The most important options that affects memtable behavior are:
+The most important options that affect memtable behavior are:

 * `memtable_factory`: The factory object of memtable.
 By specifying factory object user can change the underlying implementation of memtable, and provide implementation specific options.
 * `write_buffer_size`: Size of a single memtable.